ashasan1/gt-week2-portfolio/README.md

 THEN the UI scrolls to the corresponding section

-WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications
+- complete- WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications